simmmmo/SJB-SQL-Employee-Tracker/README.md

 ##  Description

 Employee Trackeis to build a command-line application to manage a company's employee database.
-This CMS appplication is built using Node.js, Inquirer, and MySQL.
+This CMS application is built using Node.js, Inquirer, and MySQL.

 ## User Story